absuag/KNN-Algorithm/README.md

 # KNN-Algorithm
-With the help of KNN Algorithm predict the category of a flower using the given data.
+With the help of KNN Algorithm(Basic Machine Learning Algorithm) predict the category of a flower using the given data.